Chart Features and Behavior

 Gate Course Lines: This pops up a choice for how the Course and Bearing Lines are drawn when 'Gates' are involved.
 If a Mark is actually a 'Gate', such as a start or finish line, you can choose to have the course line drawn to and/or from the middle of the lines, to and from the closest end points, or to and from the closest point on the line (a perpendicular, or closest end).
 REMEMBER: The closest end isn't always the 'favored end', depending on wind conditions and the tactical situation!

-Chart and Boat Orientation: You can choose to have the chart locked, North up, and the boat icon moves, or the boat can be fixed in the center, and the chart moves around it with North up (Version 1.61 and above), and in 1.62 and above, the Boat can be centered and always up, and the chart moves and rotates around it.
+Chart and Boat Orientation: You can choose to have the chart locked, North up, and the boat icon moves, or the boat can be fixed in the center, and the chart moves around it with North up, and the Boat can be centered and always up, and the chart moves and rotates around it.

-Range Rings: In Version 2.00 and above, this enables rings around your boat indicating the range from the boat, much like a radar display.
+Range Rings: This enables rings around your boat indicating the range from the boat, much like a radar display.
 The distances are indicated in the 'Minor Distance' unit as set in the 'Units of Measure' preferences.
 The 'Range Ring Spacing' preference is the number of those units between rings.
 For example, '200' would show rings every 200 yards if your minor unit was set to yards.